Urban migration, sprawl & tourism - is it sustainable?

 At Earth Changers, we focus on the positive potential and best practice of tourism, but that can’t done without a recognition of issues and challenges of the position in which the world is.
 Currently, many cities are creating challenges for and by their communities and tourists.

-2017 is the year (ir)responsible tourism really become headline news – for overtourism and its impacts.
-Of course, it's been building up a while, not happened over night.
+In 2017, The UN Year of Sustainable Tourism for Development, it was (ir)responsible tourism that really become headline news – for overtourism and its impacts.
+Of course, it was building up a while and did not happen over night.
 But the reality of only focusing on pushing for the economic growth and jobs that tourism brings has come at the cost of a unbalanced triple bottom line: tipping the scales on the environment and social impacts; straining services, infrastructure and local people’s tolerance.

 This has enabled people to travel more than ever, making more destinations more accessible than ever including many culturally beautiful cities, now faced with stag and hen parties seeking weekends abroad with cheap beer, and the ensuing social behaviour, not to mention the greater environmental impact of more aviation.

 Cruise is a part of the travel sector which has seen enormous growth, its popularity in visiting multiple destinations, convenience, service levels, facilities, entertainments and aspirational escape, seen as great value for money, and welcomed by destinations for the potential economic impact from tourist spend and job creation.